drdn/slides/PITCHME.md

 @ul

 - [Library of Congress Subject Headings](http://id.loc.gov/authorities/subjects.html) @note[The LoC subject headings are how most library systems in the United States arrange and describe their holdings.
 There is a bit of a learning curve regarding how to best navigate this resource, but it can be valuable. ]
-- [Getty Institute Vocabularies](http://www.getty.edu/research/tools/vocabularies/) @note[The Getty has developed several controlled vocabularies designed for the graphic arts and architecture. ]
+- [Getty Institute Vocabularies](http://www.getty.edu/research/tools/vocabularies/) @note[The Getty Research Institute has developed several controlled vocabularies designed for the graphic arts and architecture. ]
 - Articles and search results often include subject terms and keywords! @note[Whenever you find a relevant article in EBSCO or ProQuest, you will be able to see the search terms associated with the results.
 Keep track of these terms when collecting articles.
 Some publications, such as those published in the Association for Computing Machinery (ACM) format will usually include subject terms and keywords alongside the abstract.]

 @ulend